SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-amyraldian.markdown

 was not even introduced until the second or third generation of Reformers... &mdash; Dr. John C. Lennox (PhD, University of Cambridge; DPhil, Emeritus Professor of Mathematics at the University of Oxford; DSc, Cardiff University), [*Determined to Believe?*]() p.
 179.

-> Evangelicals in the broadly Reformed tradition insist that the whole of salvation, from eternity past to eternity future, proceeds from the grace of God, centers on Christ, and is wrought by the power of the Holy Spirit. &mdash; Dr. Bruce Demarest

 <!-- - [⚠️ Synergistic](https://carm.org/dictionary/synergism/) / ✅ [Monergistic](https://carm.org/dictionary/monergism/) I identify as evangelical in addition to being reformed; this places regeneration in it's proper place before faith.
 If you're evangelical, and placing regeneration after faith, you're by definition synergistic.
 I believe reformed evangelicals to be a safe option as long as it remains true to historic protestantism in it's nuances and theological conservatism (no, not politics). -->